SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

-As usual, first we need to create a **new JavaScript file**.
-For the main logic we beed a single **`if-else`** construct.
-The code below is deliberately blurred, however there is enough visible to give you some hint, so you can complete it your self:
+As usual, first, we need to create a **new JavaScript file**.
+For the main logic, we need a single **`if-else`** construct.
+The code below is deliberately blurred, however, there is enough visible to give you some hint, so you can complete it yourself:
 ![](assets/chapter-3-1-images/04.Greater-number-01.png)

 When we are done with the implementation of the solution, we call the function and pass it example parameters, we **run** the program with [**Ctrl+F5**] and test it: